SoftChef/cdk-iot-security/README.md

 #### Connect the Device to the AWS IoT

 To trigger the Fleet-Provision, the deivce has to send a MQTT message to the AWS IoT.
 You can complete this step with ```aws-iot-deivce-sdk-v2```.
 Please read [this file](./src/demo/fleet-provision/connect.js) for detail.

-## Roadmap

-### JITP

-* Verify which user is calling the device certificate generator API.

-* Manage the thing name and user relationship.